Skip to Content

 Even when researchers find relevant data, it is rarely in a directly usable form.
 Researchers who invest time in processing and analyzing data for a specific investigation have no systematic method for publishing and sharing caveats about the data or noting idiosyncrasies they found in a given data set, much less finding out if similar data or knowledge already exists somewhere in the research community.
 Those who already have access to data might want to collaborate with researchers interested in that specific data, if there existed a mechanism to discover each other.

 Notwithstanding all these obstacles, the demand for and importance of representative Internet data sets is increasing - which is good news for rigorous scientific Internet research.
-The primary driver of this demand is the now pervasive acknowledgement that we are unable to keep up with cybersecurity threats to various critical and increasingly interdependent infrastructures, and that a primary limiting factor in the escalating arms race is our surprisingly still primitive approach to sharing cyberinfrastructure data.
+The primary driver of this demand is the now pervasive acknowledgment that we are unable to keep up with cybersecurity threats to various critical and increasingly interdependent infrastructures, and that a primary limiting factor in the escalating arms race is our surprisingly still primitive approach to sharing cyberinfrastructure data.
 Security researchers have affirmed the need for a more formal and responsible approach to data sharing [3], articulated most emphatically in the recent Conficker Working Group Lessons Learned Report [4,5].

 CAIDA has developed an Internet Measurement Data Catalog - IMDC - an index of metadata for existing datasets and their availability under various usage policies.
 This catalog tackles a significant obstacle to progress in network science: reducing the cost of searching for data by organizing information (metadata) about accessible Internet data sets into a single repository.
 A catalog of relevant high quality data sets supported by a user-friendly interface promises a range of measurable benefits to cyberinfrastructure research: maximizing the re-use of existing Internet data; decreasing the time spent collecting redundant data; reducing the effort needed to start a new study; promoting validation and reproducibility of analyses and results; enabling longitudinal and cross-disciplinary studies of the Internet; and opening up new cross-domain areas of transformative networking research.